spork-it/spork-lang/README.md

 Spork is a Lisp that runs on Python.
 It gives you the expressive power of macros, immutable data structures, and a modern REPL driven development experience.

-Spork compiles directly to Python AST and executes on CPython, giving you seamless interoperability with existing Python libraries and tools.
+Spork compiles to Python AST and can be imported directly via a standard import hook.
+This gives you seamless interoperability with existing Python libraries and tools.
 No wrappers (unless you want a lispy one) or FFI layers are needed, just continue using your favorite Python libraries.

 Spork adds features that Python natively lacks, such as:

-*  **Persistent Data Structures** implemented in native C for performance
+*  **Persistent Data Structures** that are immutable by default with [near-free snapshot](#performance) copies thanks to structural sharing
+*  **Predictable data flow** with no hidden mutation or shared state surprises
 *  **Expression oriented syntax** that reduces boilerplate and enables powerful macros
-*  **Predictable data flow** with immutability and structural sharing by default

 ## **Alpha Warning**